Therapy for Burnout, Trauma, and Identity Struggles

 Intersectional Identities & Belonging

-Feeling invisible, “too much,” or unsure where you belong
+Feeling invisible, “too much,” or uncertain where you belong

 My Therapy Approach

-Healing is relational — and rooted in reclaiming your story, not shrinking it.
+Healing is relational and rooted in reclaiming your story, not shrinking it to fit someone else’s expectations.

 My work integrates: